qilingframework/rtfd.io/docs/ida.md

 ![](img/deflat4.png)

-- Now by pressing F5 now show the deobfuscation decompiled code
+- Now by pressing F5 now show the deobfuscation decompiled code.

 ![](img/deflat5.png)

 ---
 ### Additional Notes: Install Qiling

 To install Qiling Framework.
-See The [Installation](https://docs.qiling.io/en/latest/install/) guide
+See The [Installation](https://docs.qiling.io/en/latest/install/) guide.

 ---

 ### Additional Notes: Install IDA plugin

-There are two ways to install Qiling + IDA Pro plugin
+There are two ways to install Qiling + IDA Pro plugin.

 #### i.
-Use as a IDA plugin
+Use as an IDA plugin

 - Make a symbol link to your IDA plugins directory.